dcf1007/433Dimmer_hacking/03-Sending_the_commands/README.md

 The pattern we got from the remotes was `[LH]24[DDLH]14[LL][LH]24[DDLH]` and idle low after (probably `14[LL]` was sent too).
 It corresponds to the structure that never reacted when sent individually.
 Sending it only once, it never reacts.
 Sending it twice, it always reacts.

+In conclusion, sending 2x(`[LH]24[DDLH]14[LL]`) is the minimum needed to make the receiver react, and works every single time, as well as any longer repeats.
+Even sending the pairing command with a new ID and then sending commands with that new ID also works.

 Now we have a way to send signals to the receiver.
 The last step is to monitor the messages from the RF remote and identify which button was pressed in real time.

 Next: [04 - Monitoring the commands](/04-Monitoring_the_commands)